LucasColas/Fruit-Recognition/README.md

 # Fruit-Recognition
-Fruit recognition using Deep Learning.
+A project of fruit recognition using Deep Learning (with Keras).

 ## Dataset